pgmiras/inventory-helper/README.md

 - As a user, I want to be able to view the list of grocery items in my inventory.
 - As a user, I want to be able to modify a grocery item’s quantity.
 - As a user, I want to be able to remove a grocery item from my inventory (to indicate that it has been used up).
-- As a user, I want to be able to add a grocery item to my grocery list (depending on what item has been removed from my inventory).
+- As a user, I want to be able to add a grocery item to my shopping list (depending on what item has been removed from my inventory).
-- As a user, I want to be able to see the grocery items in my grocery list.
+- As a user, I want to be able to see the grocery items in my shopping list.